OutSquareCapital/pychain/README.md

 * `pluck` to extract multiple fields at once.
 * `flatten` to collapse nested structures into a single level.
 * `schema` to infer the structure of the data by recursively analyzing keys and value types.
-* `pychain.key` expressions to compute/retrieve/select/create new fields from existing nested data in a declarative way.
+* `pyochain.key` expressions to compute/retrieve/select/create new fields from existing nested data in a declarative way.

 #### `Wrapper[T]`

-A generic wrapper for any Python object, allowing integration into `pychain`'s fluent style using `pipe`, `apply`, and `into`.
+A generic wrapper for any Python object, allowing integration into `pyochain`'s fluent style using `pipe`, `apply`, and `into`.

 Can be for example used to wrap numpy arrays, json outputs from requests, or any custom class instance, as a way to integrate them into a chain of operations, rather than breaking the chain to reference intermediate variables.